tpo/lxc-ps2/README.md

 =======

-lxc-ps2 is a wrapper of the 'ps' command that can show the names of the lxc VMs that processes are running in.
+lxc-ps2 is a wrapper of the 'ps' command that can show the names of the lxc VMs where processes are running.

 lxc-ps2 behaves identically to the 'ps' command except that it adds support the following format specifiers: